Analyzing the Parkinson's disease clinical trial pipeline to facilitate patient collaboration in research.

 High-level charts of the trial pipeline provide overall views of the number, types and locations of trials being conducted.
 You can drill-down into specific trials of interest through pre-set trial filters, such as trial type (interventional, observational), trial phase, recruiting status, and therapy focus.
 Direct links to interactive maps on ClinicalTrials.gov allow you to easily view filtered trial sets by country and state and to zoom in on individual trial details such as study methodology, inclusion/exclusion criteria, and study contact and location information.

 These types of filtered data views can yield insights and suggest action plans to help streamline the trial process.

-Insights and action plans developed through use of PDTrialTracker can foster further collaboration between patients and researchers.
+Insights developed through analysis of the PD clinical trial pipeline can foster further collaboration between patients and researchers.
 Greater awareness of ongoing research can enable patient advocates to work more closely with researchers on study design, funding, and recruitment efforts, thereby helping to accelerate the path to a cure.

 See recruiting trials page to view recruiting trial information via interactive map tools.

 See collaboration page to learn about opportunities for patient/researcher collaboration.

 * 24 trials are combined Phase 1/2 or combined Phase 2/3

 Note: Interventional studies in Phase 1, 2 or 3 evaluate the safety and efficacy of a medication, device, or procedure for the treatment of a medical condition.
 Phase 4 studies further evaluate a drug or device that has already been FDA-approved.
 Studies with no phase specified can include evaluations of interventions such as exercise, physical therapy, speech therapy, dietary supplements and more.

 Note: Active PD trials include those: